23 Suspenseful Thriller Author Websites

 Stephen King’s website is an example of how simple color contrasts like black and white can be a powerful tool on your website.

-King’s website uses a basic white background with a bold font and black writing.
+King’s website uses a simple black and grey background with a bold font and white writing.
 The color comes in on his slider images below the fold.
 Even then he chooses to use simple but bold colors.

-He also puts all his book release dates on his slider images showing the readers important information so they don’t have to go searching for it.
+He also puts all his book releases on his slider images showing the readers important information so they don’t have to go searching for it.

 Rachel Caine